sabinenix/cecil-code-examples/README.md

 The following three methods are demonstrated:
 1. Plotting directly from a pandas dataframe
 2. Plotting from xarray (directly and via matplotlib)
+3. Plotting using pixel boundaries and geopandas.
-3. Plotting on a basemap using cartopy.
+4. Plotting on a basemap using cartopy.

 [plot-raster](plot-raster)